veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 ---

-## Managing User/Group Permissions (Authorization)

-{{< hint warning >}}
-**UAK users:**
-- You can set groups for each api key or use the API Key ID as the "username" and create individual permissions for them.
-- Note for Enterprise Plus customers using OpenID and UAK: Typically, Authorization is enabled with the `ANKA_ENABLE_CONTROLLER_AUTHORIZATION` and other similar ENVs.
-However, when using your Ent+ license with OpenID and UAK, you will **always** need to add permissions for the groups claim you set in your OpenID configuration.
-Otherwise, you'll see a blank Controller UI and API requests will fail.
-{{< /hint >}}

-{{< include file="_partials/Anka Build Cloud/_managing-permissions.md" >}}

----

 ## Token Authentication Protocol (TAP)

 This communication protocol is for user authentication using asymmetric encryption.
-You'll need to use this if you plan on making curl calls using an Authorization: bearer header.
+You'll use this if you plan on making calls using an Authorization: bearer header to the API.

-{{< hint info >}}
-The following API is only useful if you'd like to build your own client to request and renew session tokens from UAKs.
-{{< /hint >}}

 {{< hint warning >}}
+Please note:
-- Highly recommended to integrate with HTTPS
+- We highly recommended to integrate with HTTPS.
-- Base64 uses safe url encoding
+- Base64 uses safe url encoding.
-- Key length is 2048, Hashing algorithm SHA256, OAEP padding
+- Key length is 2048, Hashing algorithm SHA256, OAEP padding.
-- Private key format is PEM PKCS#1
+- Private key format is PEM PKCS#1.
-- Public key format is PKIX, ASN.1 DER
+- Public key format is PKIX, ASN.1 DER.
 {{< /hint >}}

 This communication protocol is for user authentication using asymmetric encryption.
 The API is separate from the usual /api/v1/.